 Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Pool.
-The Pool's greatest concentration of credit risk is in debt securities which consists of Canadian Treasury Bills at December 31, 2022.
+The Pool's greatest concentration of credit risk is in bonds and debt securities such as Canada Treasury Bills.
 The fair value of debt securities includes consideration of the credit worthiness of the debt issuer.
-The carrying amount of these investments represents the maximum credit risk exposures as of December 31, 2022.
-The Pool had no significant investments in debt securities at December 31, 2021.
+The carrying amount of investments represents the maximum credit risk exposure as at December 31, 2022 and 2021.